How long does it really take to learn a second language? The short answer is, it depends.

 Swain, M. (1972).
 “Bilingualism as a First Language.”
 Ph.D. dissertation.
 Irvine, CA: University of California at Irvine.

 Update: January 2, 2013 – Some of this same content has now been published as a peer-reviewed article in a refereed journal: Eaton, S. E. (2012).
 How will Alberta’s second language students ever achieve proficiency?
 ACTFL Proficiency Guidelines, the CEFR and the “10,000-hour rule” in relation to the Alberta K-12 language-learning context.
 Notos, 12(2), 2-12.
 Leave me a comment if you would like a copy of the article for research purposes.

 Update: March 27, 2011 – This article has now been published as an academic paper.
 Download your copy from ERIC.

-Share this post: How Long Does it Take to Learn a New Language? http://wp.me/pNAh3-yi
+This post has now been viewed about 200,000 times.
+Why not share it?: How Long Does it Take to Learn a New Language? http://wp.me/pNAh3-yi

 Update – January 2018 – This blog has had over 1.8 million views thanks to readers like you.
 If you enjoyed this post, please “like” it or share it on social media.
 Thanks!